Personalized Medicine & Applied Engineering M.S. Program

 - Medical Physics

-The range of masters thesis projects previous students worked on:
+The range of master's thesis projects previous students worked on:

 - Orthopedics: 3D Printed Bone Model Analysis for Analog Testing and Implants